-Kidnapped twice by the same man years apart - the real-life story of Jan Broberg
+Kidnapped twice by the same man years apart – the real-life story of Jan Broberg

 The new show, produced by Jan and her mother, gives a realistic snapshot of how such grooming and abuse can happen, she hopes.
 She did what she could to help the actors and the production, even leaving handwritten letters for the cast, such as Jake Lacy who plays Berchtold.

 “I just had this moment where I was like, I need to write them a letter, a handwritten letter,” she tells The Independent.
-“Because this has got to be so hard, for an actor to play these roles and to give them the creative license to, you know, bring your own person to it, but here’s some interesting things that i wanted to let you know about my mother, my father, about Berchtold.
+“Because this has got to be so hard, for an actor to play these roles and to give them the creative license to, you know, bring your own person to it, but here’s some interesting things that I wanted to let you know about my mother, my father, about Berchtold.

-“And [Lacy has] talked about that ... he’s like, ‘Jan is like this remarkable person, where she could write me a letter about this person and tell me all of his good qualities so that he wouldn’t be a stereotypical monster, because that’s her message.
+“And [Lacy has] talked about that ... he’s like, ‘Jan is like this remarkable person, where she could write me a letter about this person and tell me all of his good qualities so that he wouldn’t be a stereotypical monster because that’s her message.
 It’s someone you love and trust’.”

 Register for free to continue reading